The Bankrate promise

 - You drive a fast, high-performance vehicle

-- You are too young for a policy
+- You are too young to buy your own insurance policy

-- You live in an area with a high number of vandalism and car thefts
+- You live in an area with a high number of vandalism incidents and car thefts

 - You have a lapse in coverage